UTS-eResearch/datacrate/README.md

 ## Requirements

-It says above that this project is a specification for a standardised way of packaging file-based research data for re-use and distribution.
-So, what do we mean by data packaging?

 In this context, packaging data means:

 *  Being able to distribute a data set via a single file (using Zip, TAR or a disc image format as appropriate) and/or via a URL with integrity checks

-*  Host a data set on a web server with appropriate access controls in a way that allows people to inspect the data set via an HTML page containing summary metadata, at the same time making the metadata available as part of the semantic web for use by machines to build indexes or otherwise consume metadata.
+*  Host a data set on a web server with appropriate access controls  with:
+   *  An HTML page containing summary metadata down to (at least) the file level
+   *  Machine readable linked-date

 The goals are: